irapapara/Portfolio/README.md

 Hello!
 <br>
 My name is Irina Papara.
 I am QA engineer. <br>
-Fields of my expertise: test design methods, competent test coverage, troubleshooting 3-tier web application, MYSQL, Linux.I am studying automation in a course.
+Fields of my expertise: test design methods, competent test coverage, troubleshooting 3-tier web application, MYSQL, Linux.
+I am studying automation.
 As a former system administrator with 4 years of experience,I am skilled at identifying defects in app and working in a team

 I have started learning  AQA at [RedRoverschool](https://www.linkedin.com/company/redrover-school/posts/?feedView=all), and you can follow my [learning progress here.](https://github.com/irapapara/FirstJavaProject/tree/master/src)
 <br>

 ## PROFESSIONAL EXPERIENCE
+### SAAS                             September 2024 – Present
+### QA engineer

+* Collaborated with the development team using the Scrum methodology.
+Created documentation and detailed bug reports.
+* Ensured functional test coverage through checklists and test cases.
+* Performed localization and defect verification in the user interface, backend, and PostgreSQL database.
+* Utilized tools like Postman, DevTools, Jira, Testflight, Helpscout, and VirtualBox.
+* Conducted testing across multiple platforms:
+1) Desktop and web versions on macOS and Windows.
+2) Web versions on Android and iPhone.
+3) Browser extensions.
+* Worked with command-line tools on Windows and macOS.
+Analyzed logs and initiated testing projects from scratch.
+**Achievements:** Enhanced communication skills within the team.
+Reduced defects in applications through effective testing strategies.

 ### Sanplex | Startupium                                   March - July 2024
 ### QA engineer